Key Takeaways

 - Inhale and push your right leg back as far as possible.
 Ensure your right knee touches the floor and you look up.

-- Bring your left leg back and your body in a straight line similar to a plank position.
+- Bring your left leg back and your body straight, like a plank.

 - Breathe out and lift your hips and tailbone to bring your body into an inverted ‘V’ position.